daotl/acei/spec/acei/apps.md

 ## Consensus Parameters

-ConsensusParams enforce certain limits in the blockchain, like the maximum size of blocks, amount of gas used in a block, and the maximum acceptable age of evidence.
-They can be set in InitChain and updated in EndBlock.
+ConsensusParams enforce certain limits in the distributed ledger, like the maximum size of blocks, amount of gas used in a block, and the maximum acceptable age of evidence.
+They can be set in InitLedger and updated in EndBlock.

 ### BlockParams.MaxBytes